 Kayak is one of my favorite sites for finding cheap flights and I love using their tools (price alerts and price forecasting) to make more informed travel decisions.
-Kayak is a great travel research resource and you can also use it to find local hotspots for your next trip.
+Kayak is a great travel research resource and you can use Kayak heat maps to also find local hotspots for your next trip.

-I needed to find a better way to pick a place to stay near the hottest neighborhoods in town.
-Kayak was the solution.
+I needed to find a better way to pick a place to stay near the hottest neighborhoods in town, Kayak was the solution.
 Kayak’s heat map is an awesome tool that provides so much context.
-The heat maps shows neighborhoods where people are going for dining, shopping, sightseeing and nightlife.
+The heat maps show neighborhoods where people are going for dining, shopping, sightseeing, and nightlife.
 You can use the heat maps to 1) find hotels that are near your interests and 2) find general hotspots for travel planning.
-With a quick scan of the map you’ll know the popular areas for different activities; you can even get street names.
+With a quick scan of the map, you’ll know the popular areas for different activities; you can even get street names.
 This is such a time saver!

 Let’s say you’re headed to New Orleans and you want to stay near a ton of restaurants to experience Cajun cuisine, you can filter by “eating” and then look for hotels that are near the hotspots.
 Hotspots are the red and orange clusters and the cool spots are the green and yellow clusters.
 You can also use the heat map to avoid certain areas.
 Let’s say you want to avoid New Orleans’ nightlife, you can filter by nightlife and look for the dull areas.

 How I do it: I use the heat map (right-hand side) and regular filters (left-hand side) to help narrow down hotels by price, review scores, freebies and so much more.
 I can find the perfect place that has everything I’m looking for if I use both filters at the same time.

 If I’m not interested in finding a hotel, I use the heat map to find where to eat and sightsee in town.
 Knowing where the hotspots are is a great starting point for planning a detailed itinerary.